cgencer/EQueue-docs/01-Introduction.md

 *Thematic ideas and background meanings are highlighted with crimson-coloured text whereas the rules itself have green text-colour throughout this manual.*

 Emotions are a way to connect and experience the reality we live in.
-We feel, we build relationship trough these emotions, we decide and take action and as a result of these, we feel again.
-Trough emotions we're socially connected and intertwined with all sentient beings.
+We feel, we build relationship trough these emotions, we decide and take action and all within a loop a causality.
+With emotions we're socially connected and intertwined with all sentient beings.

-Causality tells us that everything has a reason, a source to exist.
-A tree springs from a seed, a waterfall requires a river of water, living beings have their parents as their source.
-Actions and emotions both have motivations -underlying strategies of our ego- as their source and vice versa .
-Our ego normalises these and serves us only bite-size portions.
-As much as experiencing the emotions is an important factor so is becoming aware of them, observing their connections and the underlying motivations the basics to understand, build compassion and live a harmonious life.

-Social sciences help us understand emotions, their causes, effects and results by analysing and classifying them.
-Buddhism has a deep insight of our mind and its inner working collected from deep observations, how they become and evolve, how they lead us.
-Daoism has some methods which can help us handling them in a peaceful way.

-Our mind understands through opposites and references.
-One side of an opposite always attract us more, we choose this over that.
-Under the hood our mind classifies everything as pleasant, neutral and  unpleasant.
-We always have a bias towards pleasing and prefer to leave neutral and unpleasant aside.

-In its very core, buddhism shows us how to practice The Middle Path: if you observe a musician tuning the strings of his instrument, you'll see that the to loose or tense adjustment of the strings results with bad sounds.
-A better solution would be *The Middle Path* where only the required amount of tension / relaxing is applied.
-Same can be applied to our inner motivations for balancing life.
-Only use the necessary amount of them, nor less and not more.

-When practicing sports or music, repetitive practice trains our muscles to respond Repeating emotional sequences become our *patterns*, sometimes even directing our behaviours because repetitive responses lead to having lesser awareness of the situation.
-Applying mindfulness trough observation brings understanding and dissolving patterns of emotions.
-This brings us closer to the mindful state within Zen 'Beginners Mind (*Shoshin*).
-Shoshin removes preconceptions and biases from our mind.
-The curiosity and joy of shoshin, the practice of the middle way and resolving our patterns can lead us to a harmonious life.
+EQueue is a semi-abstract, semi-coop tactical puzzle with a good amount of player interaction and a pinch of strategy.
+Not only does it provide a tactical game, it also provides a simple toolkit to understand and deal with the emotions from a holistic perspective.
+It uses various frameworks of ideas, both form the ancient eastern philosophies and social sciences of western thinkers.

+Beside the fact that EQueue is a game on its own, EQueue can also be expanded into the game Samsara (which will also be coming up), a medium-heavy strategy game trough various modules.